pavoltravnik/maxims-of-law/maxims-of-law.md

 Interest reipublicae res judicatas non rescindi.
 It concerns the common wealth that things adjudged be not rescinded.
 Vide Res judicata.

 Interest reipublicae quod homines conserventur.
 It concerns the commonwealth that we be preserved.
 12 Co.
-62. Interest reipublicae ut qualibet re su bene utatur. it concerns the commonwealth that every one use his property properly.
+62. Interest reipublicae ut qualibet re sua bene utatur. it concerns the commonwealth that every one use his property properly.
 6 Co.
 37.

 Interest reipublicae ut carceres sint in tuto.
 It concerns the commonwealth that prisons be secure.
 2 Co.
 Inst.
 589.